mtingers/opacify/README.md

 # TODO

+## Implementation

+You know, implement the code.

+## Threading

+Make a --threads option to speed up operations when interacting with external sources.

 ## Auto External Sources

 Instead of having to compile a list of sources to build from, provide a way to auto-build this source